 There have always been some individuals who have had moral qualms about slavery, but it was considered good or at least normal by the most powerful people in nearly every country in the world until a couple centuries ago.

 Although slavery is officially condemned today, it still lives on because many communities still accept it and bans are not always enforced.
-For example, although Mauritania banned slavery in 1981, they didn’t enforce the law and slavery lived on in practice.
-Maruritania took another step in 2007 when they also criminalized slavery in order to give more power to enforce the ban.
+For example, although Mauritania was the last country to officially ban slavery in 1981, they didn’t enforce the law and slavery lived on.
+Maruritania took another step in 2007 when they also criminalized slavery in order to enforce the ban.
 Several nations have also taken the additional step to criminalize slavery since then including the Sahrawi Arab Democratic Republic in 2010, and Chad in 2017.

 According to the National Geographic, illegal slavery is still rampant in the 21st Century.